nest/nest-simulator/doc/guides/recording_from_simulations.rst

    >>> sd = nest.Create('spike_detector', params={'record_to': 'ascii'})

+Storing data in memory using the `memory` backend is the default for all recording devices as this does not require any additional setup of data paths or filesystem permissions and allows a convenient readout of data by the user after simulation.

 Each recording backend provides a different set of parameters (explained in the backend documentation below) that will be included in the model status dictionary once the backend is set.
 This means